Turtle Island – Indians Do Cry

 Meeting Mike and George

-The working title of our project is “Indians Do Cry: A Hockey Survivance Story.”
+The working title of our graphic novel is “Indians Do Cry: A Hockey Survivance Story.”

 Projects